scottvr/vanissh/README.md

 So naturally a tool started taking shape in my mind that would take a string, or perhaps a wordlist, and maybe even allow the user to specify where they would like to see the string... hmmm.

->Yeah, and now after sharing this tool I have learned about the long-existing vanity_rsa, about seven years late to that party. *shrug* Well, I can take some influence from his magic math trick for rsa, and my value add is um... palindromes?

 # Usage

 ```bash